spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/airgap-install/env-setup-vm.md

 - A valid [RHEL subscription](https://www.redhat.com/en/store/linux-platforms).

 - An HTTP file server to host the Palette files.
-The file server must be accessible from the target environment where Palette will be installed.
+The file server must be accessible from the target environment where Palette will be installed and should serve files from the `/var/www/html` directory.
 Below is a list of common file servers.
 This guide uses Apache as an example.

   - [Apache HTTP Server](https://httpd.apache.org/)